A Multivariate Realized GARCH Model: Empirical Analysis

 \subsection{Summary Statistics}

 We present summary statistics for the nine return series and their corresponding realized variance measures in Table \ref{tab:SumStats}.
-The summary statistics are in line with figures that are typical in this context.
-We do observe that Health Care stocks (middle three columns) had the lowest volatility, whereas IT stocks (the last three columns) had the largest average volatility in this sample period.
+These statistics are consistent with typical estimates for such time series.
+We note that Health Care stocks (middle three columns) had the lowest volatility, whereas IT stocks (the last three columns) had the largest average volatility in the sample period.
 This can be seen from the standard deviations in the second row, and the means and medians (Q-50\%) of the Realized volatilities in the lower part of Table \ref{tab:SumStats}.

-Summary statistics for the realized correlations are presented in Table \ref{tab:SumStatCorr}.
-The block structure we explore for the correlation matrix is illustrated with the shaded regions in Table \ref{tab:SumStatCorr}.
-The numbers below the diagonal are average correlations (the lower-left triangle of $\bar{Y}=T^{-1}\sum_{t}Y_{t}$), and the numbers above the diagonal are corresponding averages for the transformed quantities (the upper-right triangle of $T^{-1}\sum_{t}\log Y_{t}$).
+Summary statistics for the realized correlations are presented in Table \ref{tab:SumStatCorr}, where the shaded regions illustrate the block structure we use in a sector-based factor model.
+The numbers below the main diagonal are the average realized correlations (the off-diagonal elements of $\bar{Y}=\tfrac{1}{T}\sum_{t=1}^{T}Y_{t}$) and the numbers above the diagonal are the corresponding averages for the transformed quantities (the off-diagonal elements of $\tfrac{1}{T}\sum_{t=1}^{T}\log Y_{t}$).
 Note that the realized correlations within each of the blocks have similar averages.
 The three assets from the energy sector are highly correlated, with correlations of about 0.55 on average.
-The average within-sector correlations for Health Care and Information Technology stocks are about 0.38 and 0.30, respectively.
-The ``between sector'' correlations tend to be smaller and range from 0.18 to 0.28.
-A similar pattern is observed for the corresponding elements of $y_{t}$, that are presented above the diagonal in Table \ref{tab:SumStatCorr}.
+The average within-sector correlations for the Health Care sector and Information Technology sector stocks are about 0.39 and 0.31, respectively.
+The between-sector correlations tend to be smaller, and these range between 0.17 and 0.28.
+Similar patterns are seen for the logarithmically transformed correlation variables.